 At Colorado Medication Assisted Recovery, we understand that a suboxone treatment program needs careful implementation.
 As such, we offer state-of-the-art treatment practices.
 For instance, we provide micro-dosing induction rates and medications on site.
 Moreover, we ensure that you have access to clinical care throughout the process.
 At CMAR, your safety and long-term recovery are our primary concerns.

-Contact Colorado Medication Assisted Recovery Today
+Suboxone Induction at Colorado Medication Assisted Recovery

 At Colorado Medication Assisted Recovery, we understand how difficult it can be to break the cycle of opioid addiction.
 However, with a suboxone treatment program, the recovery process can be manageable.
 Our treatment center has been carefully designed with our patients in mind.
 We offer both an outpatient treatment program, as well as a telehealth treatment program.
 CMAR’s programs allow patients to balance their responsibilities at home with their addiction recovery.
 Additionally, we are community-oriented and focused on our patient’s long-term recovery.
 Therefore, we offer activities such as training, events, and outings, giving patients a network of support and the opportunity to connect with other people in recovery.